jedzej/tietopythontraining-basic/README.md

     1. ...but it doesn't there, we expect most of the learning to happen during review process,
 1. We highly recommend solving the exercise just after the lesson,
-1. Don't hesitate to ask questions and don't take the reviews personally.
+1. Don't hesitate to talk to us at Slack, ask questions, let us know, if something is unclear and don't take the reviews personally ;)

 We hope you will have a lot of fun learning!